flame-org/Modules/README.md

 **Nette modules on the Steroids**

-Simple registration of Nette modules.
+Simple registration of Nette modules & extensions.

 Support of [SOLID MODULAR CONCEPT](http://forum.nette.org/en/1193-extending-extensions-solid-modular-concept).

+Read more about this package on [blog](http://blog.jsifalda.name/post/detail/15/nette-moduly-a-vlastni-instalator-3)[CZE]

 ##Features